IBM/terraform-provider-turbonomic/docs/index.md

 ### Example data source configuration

-The following example shows the Turbonomic data source struct that you can use in different cloud environments.
+The following example shows the Turbonomic data source struct that you can use in different cloud environments:

 ```terraform
 data "turbonomic_cloud_entity_recommendation" "example" {